justagist/panda_simulator/README.md

 - Low-level *controllers* (joint position, velocity, torque) available that can be controlled through ROS topics (including position control for gripper) or [Python API][fri-repo].
 - Real-time *robot state* (end-effector state, joint state, controller state, etc.) available through ROS topics.
-- The [*Franka ROS Interface*][fri-repo] package (which is a ROS interface for controlling the real Panda robot) and [PandaRobot](https://github.com/justagist/panda_robot) Python API can also be used with the panda_simulator, providing kinematics and dynamics computation for the robot, and direct *sim-to-real* code transfer.
+- The [*Franka ROS Interface*][fri-repo] package (which is a ROS interface for controlling the real Panda robot) can also be used with the panda_simulator, providing direct sim-to-real code transfer.
+The [PandaRobot](https://github.com/justagist/panda_robot) package which provides simplified python API for the robot can also be used for direct sim-to-real code transfer, as well as for performing real-time kinematics and dynamics computation.
 - Supports MoveIt planning and control for Franka Panda Emika robot and arm and Franka Gripper.

 *For a simple bare-bone Gazebo simulator created using inbuilt Gazebo ROS controllers and transmission interfaces, see [Gazebo Panda](https://github.com/justagist/gazebo_panda).*